Vicar of Dibley actor Gary Waldhorn dies, aged 78

 “He leaves behind his two grandsons, Cooper and Bayley and his son Josh.
 We will all miss him terribly.”

-BBC Comedy paid tribute to Waldhorn, writing: “Gary was an incredibly talented actor who is fondly remembered by us for his numerous appearances on some of the nations most treasured BBC shows, and of course as Councillor David Horton in The Vicar of Dibley.
+BBC Comedy and his Vicar of Dibley co-star Dawn French paid tribute to Waldhorn, with the former: “Gary was an incredibly talented actor who is fondly remembered by us for his numerous appearances on some of the nations most treasured BBC shows, and of course as Councillor David Horton in The Vicar of Dibley.

 “Our thoughts are with his family and friends at this difficult time.”